 Between 2014 and 2017 he was Kapellmeister of Theater Regensburg in Germany, where he has conducted over 120 performances of operas including Rigoletto, Madama Butterfly, Martha, Hans Heiling, Cosi fan tutte, Iphigénie en Tauride and Die Zauberflöte among many others.

-A frequent collaborator with Plácido Domingo, he has since 2009 conducted many of Mr. Domingo's concerts throughout the world, as well as many concerts featuring winners of Operalia competition.
+A frequent collaborator with Plácido Domingo, he has since 2009 conducted many of Mr. Domingo's concerts throughout the world.
+Since 2003 he has worked closely with the Operalia Competition as cover-conductor, official accompanist and pre-selection judge.

-Maestro Gursky began his association as principal conductor of NYC's Teatro Grattacielo in 2012 with Montemezzi's La Nave, followed by Alfano's Sakùntala, Giordano's Siberia, Gnecchi's Cassandra, Zandonai's Il grillo del focolare, and the 20th Anniversary gala of the company.
+Maestro Gursky began his association as principal conductor of NYC's Teatro Grattacielo in 2012 with Montemezzi's La Nave, followed by Alfano's Sakùntala, Giordano's Siberia and Fedora, Gnecchi's Cassandra, Zandonai's Il grillo del focolare, Cilea's Gloria and the 20th and 25th Anniversary galas of the company.

 He is a graduate of Manhattan School of Music, Stony Brook University and the Rubin Academy of Music, and has trained at the Tanglewood Music Center, Merola Opera Program and the Verbier Festival.
 He has studied conducting with Otto-Werner Müller, Kenneth Kiesler and David Gilbert, piano with Arie Vardi and Gilbert Kalish, and accompanying with Thomas Muraco and Dalton Baldwin.